shyiko/hadoop-maven-plugin/readme.md

     copyToLocal - copy file/directory form HDFS to local file system stop - stop daemons started by 'start' goal (necessary only if -Dhmp.autoShutdown=false been used)

+>NOTE: maven-dependency-plugin & maven-jar-plugin are used to assembly job jar.
+See sample project for details.

 Usage
 ---------------